Graham’s Steel Replica Window Receives Accolade

 October 16, 2017

-Construction is underway on an ambitious project to revive a long-abandoned industrial site in the heart of Canton, OH.
+Construction underway on ambitious project in Canton, Ohio

 History, Baked In

 October 2, 2017

 The Strietmann Center is open for business following an ambitious renovation project by owner and developer Grandin Properties, partnered with Denis Back & Associates and HGC Construction.